 Dr. György Szekely is Associate Professor of Chemical Engineering at KAUST’s Advanced Membranes & Porous Materials Center, where his research integrates materials science and process engineering to develop sustainable separations.
 He earned his MEng in Chemical Engineering from the Technical University of Budapest and a PhD in Chemistry under the European Commission’s Marie Curie Actions from the Technical University of Dortmund.
 His career includes research roles at Hovione PharmaScience, the University of Tokyo, Imperial College London, and a lectureship at The University of Manchester, where he also received the Royal Academy of Engineering’s Distinguished Visiting Fellowship.
 Prof. Szekely has published over 140 papers, 4 books, 12 book chapters, and holds 10 patents.
 He serves on multiple editorial boards, including ACS Applied Polymer Materials and Journal of Membrane Science, and is a Fellow of the RSC and HEA.
 His contributions have been recognized with the ACS Sustainable Chemistry & Engineering Lectureship Award and the I&ECR Influential Researchers Award.

-Prof. Clara Casado-Coterillo is Professor of Chemical and Biomolecular Engineering at the University of Cantabria, Spain.
+Prof. Dr. Clara Casado-Coterillo is Professor of Chemical and Biomolecular Engineering at the University of Cantabria, Spain.
 She earned her European PhD in Chemical Engineering and completed research stays in Japan, the Netherlands, Denmark, and Spain.
 Her research focuses on membrane technologies for CO₂ capture, gas separation, and sustainable process intensification, with special emphasis on biopolymer-based mixed matrix membranes.
 She has published extensively in leading journals, authored book chapters, and edited the book Mixed Matrix Membranes.
 Prof. Casado-Coterillo has led national and European projects, serves as Associate Editor for Frontiers in Membrane Science and Technology, and is a council member of the European Membrane Society.
 Her work bridges materials development with industrial and environmental applications